AarshBatra/biteSizedAQ/2.air.pol.units.explainer/README.md

 There are various types of pollutants out there and each pollutant is measured and reported in specific units that best captures its nature and concentration in the air.
-Similar to how you measure length in meters or centemeters, air pollution can be measured in different types of units, e.g. micrograms per cubic meter, ppm (parts per million), ppb (parts per billion), etc. Understanding these units of measurement for air pollution is important because it helps us know how much of a
+Similar to how you measure length in meters or centimeters, air pollution can be measured in different types of units, e.g. micrograms per cubic meter, ppm (parts per million), ppb (parts per billion), etc. Understanding these units of measurement for air pollution is important because it helps us know how much of a